-Human papillomavirus (HPV): Children who are 11 to 12 years old receive two doses at least six months apart.
-(The series can start at age 9.)
-Those who start the series later (ages 15 to 26) need three doses to protect against cancer-causing HPV infection.
+Human papillomavirus (HPV): Children who are 11 to 12 years old receive two doses of the HPV vaccine at least six months apart.
+(The vaccine series can start at age 9.)
+Teens and young adults who start the series later (ages 15 to 26) need three doses of the HPV vaccine to protect against cancer-causing HPV infection.
 Adults aged 27 to 45 should talk to their doctor to see if an HPV vaccine is right for them.

-Meningococcal: For healthy teens who are not high risk, two doses of MenA,C,W,Y should be given.
+Meningococcal: When given to healthy teens who are not high risk for meningococcal disease, two doses of MenA,C,W,Y should be given.
 Vaccination is also recommended for children and adults at increased risk.
-Timing is based on the brand of vaccine, the age the first dose was given, and individual risk factors.
-Those aged 16 to 23 who are not high risk should discuss the MenB vaccine with their doctor.
+Timing is based on the brand of vaccine used, the age the first dose was given, and individual risk factors.
+Individuals aged 16 to 23 who are not high risk should discuss getting a MenB vaccine with their doctor.